 Trying a hip new rebrand as “The Shack” in 2009, RadioShack alienated its hobbyist customers with the pivot toward mobile phones, while still failing to attract the young, trendy crowd it was after.
 The company filed for bankruptcy twice — in 2015 and 2017 — and has since closed thousands of stores.
 At its peak, RadioShack had nearly 7,400 stores — and 5,200 as recently as 2014 — but now all but 28 of them are closed.

-Dove soap launched their Dove Beauty Bar in 1957 to give women an alternative to soaps that dry the skin.
+Dove soap launched its Dove Beauty Bar in 1957 to give women an alternative to soaps that dry the skin.
 After a 2004 global study revealed that 98 percent of women around the world wouldn’t describe themselves as beautiful, the company followed up with the Dove Self-Esteem Project designed to change the way girls ages 15 to 17 see themselves through educational programs.
 The project has reached more than 19 million girls in 112 countries.

 As Dove rebranded itself as a social conversation over the past decade, it received increased backlash from the public in light of ads that seemed to contradict its body-positive image.